-(b) The Faculty may permit the suspension of study on the grounds of ill-health or other good cause.
-The Faculty shall specify the length of suspension which may not exceed 3 months at a time.
-In such a case, the Faculty may also extend the period within which the dissertation is to be submitted, by no more than the length of the suspension.
+Degrees/School Research Team (as appropriate) or the partner institution research team shall specify the length of suspension which may not exceed 3 months at a time.
+In such a case, the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the partner institution research team may also extend the period within which the dissertation is to be submitted, by no more than the length of the suspension.

 The Director of Studies shall be required to submit regular reports on the work and progress of the candidate.
-Normally these will be required on a three-monthly basis.
+Normally these will be required on a three-month-ly basis.

-Transfer from the MA (by Research) or from the MSc (by Research) or from the LLM (by Research) to a related taught Masters programme may be requested by a candidate, or recommended by the candidate's Director of Studies at any time prior to submission.
+Transfer from the MA (by Research) or from the MSc (by Research), LLM (by Research) or the MTh to a related taught Masters programme may be requested by a candidate, or recommended by the candidate's Director of Studies at any time prior to submission.

-The examiners shall recommend to the Research Degrees Board one of the following:
+The examiners shall recommend to the University's Research Degrees Board one of the following:

-- (a) that the candidate be awarded the degree of MA (by Research), MSc (by Research), LLM (by Research) or the MTh with a pass; or - (b) that the candidate be awarded the degree of MA (by Research), MSc (by Research), LLM (by Research) or the MTh with merit; or - (c) that the candidate be awarded the degree of MA (by Research), MSc (by Research), LLM (by Research) or MTh with distinction. - (d) the candidate be permitted to re-submit for the degree and be re-examined, with or without an oral examination; - (e) the candidate be not awarded the degree and be not permitted to be re-examined
+- (a) that the candidate be awarded the degree of MA (by Research) or MSc (by Research), LLM (by Research) or the MTh with a pass: or - (b) that the candidate be awarded the degree of MA (by Research) or MSc (by Research), LLM (by Research) or the MTh with merit: or - (c) that the candidate be awarded the degree of MA (by Research) or MSc (by Research), LLM (by Research) or the MTh with distinction. - (d) the candidate be permitted to resubmit for the degree and be re-examined, with or without an oral examination; - (e) the candidate be not awarded the degree and be not permitted to be reexamined